Bibliography, Research Methods, and Writing Skills

 Module co-ordinator: Dr Julian North

-This module is compulsory for all new MA students in the School of English.
+This module is compulsory for all students on MA Modern Literature, MA Victorian Studies and MA English Studies.
 It is designed to provide both knowledge and practical experience of the research methods critical to successful academic writing at the postgraduate level.
-Its primary aim is to ensure that all students are familiar with the conventions governing the presentation of a bibliography and are able to write an effective critical review.
+Its primary aim is to ensure that you are familiar with the conventions governing the presentation of a bibliography and are able to write an effective critical review.
 Both are essential skills, especially in preparing for the dissertation.
-The module introduces students to a wide range of print and digital information sources, including catalogues, special collections, periodicals, databases, and web resources.
+The module introduces you to a wide range of print and digital information sources, including catalogues, special collections, periodicals, databases, and web resources.
 It also provides instruction and advice on academic writing, presentation skills, and the preparation of the dissertation.

 The module's weekly two-hour sessions are taught in a variety of formats to suit the different topics covered.
-In addition to lectures, there are hands-on seminars and workshops in which students gain practical experience of the research skills they are learning.
+In addition to lectures, there are hands-on seminars and workshops in which you will gain practical experience of the research skills you are learning.

-By the end of the module, students will be able to...
+By the end of the module, you will be able to...

 Pursue appropriate research strategies in support of their written work